autowarefoundation/autoware.privately-owned-vehicles/SDV/OpenADKit/README.md

 - Docker

-- Download the [Scene3D PyTorch model weights](https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main/Models#scene3d---monocular-depth-estimation) and place it in the `model-weights` directory named as `scene3d.pth`.
+- Download the [Scene3D PyTorch model weights](https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main/Models#scene3d---monocular-depth-estimation) and place it in the `model-weights` directory with the name `scene3d.pth`.

 ## Build the Docker image